-Out of all the companies covered in our proprietary ESG scoring system, just under 22% have already achieved the 40% board diversity objective, with an increasing number making commitments to achieve this as soon as possible.
+Out of all the companies covered in our proprietary ESG scoring system, just under 22% have already achieved the 40% board diversity objective, with an increasing number making commitments to achieve this as soon as possible.34

-Comparing our flagship fund, the Wholesale Australian Share Fund, against the investment universe reinforces our stance on gender equality and highlights the progress made to date.
-Results from our scoring system show that the portfolio has a higher skew to companies with diverse management teams, as we believe it leads to improved decision-making and better outcomes for shareholders.
+Comparing our flagship Australian fund against the investment universe reinforces our stance on gender equality and highlights the progress made to date.
+Results from our scoring system show that the portfolio has a higher skew to companies with diverse management teams, as we believe they lead to improved decision-making and better outcomes for shareholders.